AnujShenai2/Chatbot/README.md

 13. **chat.py** -
 This file implements a command-line version of the chatbot.
 It uses the same logic as chain_bot.py but runs in a terminal instead of a web interface.
 It includes functions for handling user input, managing sessions, and interacting with the database and NLP models.

+**Explanation of Requirements :-**

+1. mysql-connector-python: Required for connecting to and interacting with the MySQL database
+2. numpy: Used for numerical operations and handling arrays
+3. torch: Required for the GRU-based session memory and deep learning functionalities
+4. scikit-learn: Used for the spelling correction model (TF-IDF and KNN)
+5. spacy: Used for NLP tasks like entity extraction and preprocessing
+6. sentence-transformers: Provides pre-trained models for generating sentence embeddings
+7. faiss-cpu: Used for efficient similarity search on embeddings
+8. rank-bm25: Implements the BM25 algorithm for keyword-based matching
+9. ollama: Used for generating enhanced responses using the Ollama API
+10. chainlit: Framework for building the web-based chatbot interface
+11. nltk: Provides stopwords and other NLP utilities
+12. python-Levenshtein: Used for calculating string similarity (e.g., for spelling correction)
+13. pytest, black, flake8: Development tools for testing, code formatting, and linting
+14. tqdm: Provides progress bars for long-running operations.